 Collector’s Guides • 10 Jul 2018

-Modern Artisans of Time Part I: The English Pioneers
+Modern Artisans of Time Part II: Collective Independence

-In the second part of the trilogy, we explore the response of artisans to the Quartz Crisis, the remarkable bonds and links between individual artisans, and the shifting aspirations of that generation of independent watchmakers.
-Part II can be found here.
+In this second part of the trilogy, we explore the response of artisans to the Quartz Crisis, the remarkable bonds and links between individual artisans, and the shifting aspirations of that generation of independent watchmakers.
+Part I of the trilogy can be found here.